Into the Odd (2015)

 Chris McDowall (Lost Pages)

 Nothing to clear a bad hangover like a good elf-game review.
-Case in point, Into the Odd, by Chris McDowall, is an ultra rules-light OSR weird/steampunk game.
-In 48 pages McDowall manages to set down not just a fully playable game, but manages, by but a few details and hints, to convey a unique setting.
-Very impressive.
+Case in point.
+Into the Odd by Chris McDowall is an ultra rules-light OSR weird/steampunk game.
+In 48 pages McDowall manages to set down not just a fully playable game, but manages, with but a few details and hints, to convey a unique setting.
+Most impressive.

 I mentioned ultra rules-light, by which I mean that everything that could be stripped out whilst still remaining DnD has been stripped out.
 We are talking a carframe with an engine, a seat and four wheels here.
-Yet it does not feel incomplete or overly limited.
+Yet it seldom feels incomplete or overly limited.

 Character classes have been stripped out.
 Each character starts with d6 hp and three stats (Str, Dex, Wis), which I believe to be the absolute minimum for an RPG to still remain an rpg (two stats is where it starts to slide into story-gaming/child-molesting/SJW territory, to be avoided at all costs!).
 Simple 3d6 for each stat, you may swap one for another at character creation.

 No time is wasted purchasing equipment, your highest ability score and a roll on a random table determine your starting equipment (typically a maximum of three items, including weapons and possibly armor), as well as any quirks or special abilities you might have (such as, for example, a prosthetic leg or a telepathic link with your dog).
 Your expedition is automatically equipped with sufficient light, rations, climbing, mapping and camping equipment, because this game is light on the bookkeeping and rules.